Focus on Productivity: Construction Industries

-The graph above illustrates the trends in output, hours worked, and labor productivity for single-family residential construction (NAICS 236115x).
+The chart above illustrates the trends in output, hours worked, and labor productivity for single-family residential construction (NAICS 236115x).
 Labor productivity rose during the 2000-2005 period, primarily driven by a large increase in output.
 Starting in 2005, output fell through 2009 at a considerably faster rate than hours worked, leading to a sharp decrease in labor productivity in the period.
-Labor productivity has grown since 2009, but in 2017 it remained far below its 2005 peak.
+Labor productivity has grown since 2009, but in 2018 it remained far below its 2005 peak.

 Multiple-Family Residential Construction (NAICS 236116x)

 Similar to single-family residential construction, BLS combines all of new multiple-family housing construction (NAICS 236116) with the multiple-family portion (2 percent) of new housing for-sale builders (NAICS 236117) to form new multiple-family residential construction (NAICS 236116x).

-The graph above shows that multiple-family housing construction (NAICS 236116x) experienced large gains in labor productivity from 1993 to 2007, as output increased far faster than hours worked.
+The chart above shows that multiple-family housing construction (NAICS 236116x) experienced large gains in labor productivity from 1993 to 2007, as output increased far faster than hours worked.
 The industry then experienced a sharp decrease in output and a slight drop in hours worked, leading to decreasing labor productivity until 2010.
-After 2010, output rebounded substantially until 2017, when it declined slightly.
-Labor productivity growth over the 2010-2017 period is still quite significant for this industry.
+From 2010 to 2016, output rebounded substantially leading to significant labor productivity growth.
+However, productivity declined again in 2017 and 2018 due to falling output and a steady rise in hours worked.

 Industrial Building Construction (NAICS 236210)

-The chart below shows that the output and labor productivity trends for industrial building construction (NAICS 236210) followed similar paths, as growth in hours worked remained fairly flat from 2006 to 2017.
-Similar to the other industries, output and labor productivity fell after 2009, but did rise significantly from 2011 to 2015 before declining again in 2016 and 2017.
+The chart below shows that the output and labor productivity trends for industrial building construction (NAICS 236210) followed similar paths, as growth in hours worked remained fairly flat until 2012 when it began steadily increasing.
+Similar to the other industries, output and labor productivity fell after 2009, but did rise significantly from 2011 to 2015 before declining again starting in 2016.

 Highway, Street, and Bridge Construction (NAICS 237310)